Blog post Beautiful Autumn Destinations in Europe was first published on Culture Tourist on September 20th 2019 and updated on October 22nd 2021.

 There is something special about travelling during the autumn.
 The weather is still quite lovely, but many places are not as crowded as they usually are during the summertime.
 You can often get better deals on flights and accommodation, as well.
-I looked for some of the most beautiful autumn destinations in Europe.
-And have asked some of my fellow travel bloggers to help me compile the list of them, to make your search for the best places to visit this autumn easier.
+To make your search for the best places to visit in autumn easier, I looked for some of the most beautiful autumn destinations in Europe.
+And have asked some of my fellow travel bloggers to help me compile the list of places in Europe to visit in autumn.

 Beautiful Autumn Destinations in Europe

-When thinking about the places to include in this list, I’ve tried to add destinations from all corners of the Old Continent.
-We’ve also searched for some special events happening during that time, that will make your visit even more enjoyable.
+When thinking about the places to include in this list, I tried to add destinations from all corners of the Old Continent.
+We also searched for some special events happening during that time to make your visit even more enjoyable.

 Brandon Hill, the oldest park in Bristol, is a lovely place to spend some time during September and October.
 With its many trees and yellowish and red leaves on them, it’s becoming an autumn fairytale during that time.
-A steep climb from the Brandon Hill leads to Cabot Tower, a 32 metres tall tower which is the icon of Bristol, and from which a fantastic view of a city could be seen.
+A steep climb from Brandon Hill leads to Cabot Tower, a 32 metres tall tower that is the icon of Bristol and from which a fantastic view of a city could be seen.

-Another beautiful place not to be missed during the autumn in Bristol is the outdoor area of College Green, located opposite to the City Hall.
-On lovely days many people are meditating there or just enjoying a pleasant time with their friends.
-The campus is very green with a lot of trees, and it’s a beautiful place to put you in that autumn mood.
+Another beautiful place not to be missed during the autumn in Bristol is the outdoor area of College Green, located opposite the City Hall.
+On lovely days many people meditate there or just enjoy a pleasant time with their friends.
+The campus is very green with many trees, and it’s a beautiful place to put you in that autumn mood.

 With so many things to do and a lovely moderate climate, Bristol is, without a doubt, one of the most beautiful autumn destinations in Europe.